Note: Unity iOS requires iOS 7.0 or higher. Unity does not support iOS 6.0 or earlier versions.

 |Enable this option to use Static batching.|

 |Dynamic BatchingAn automatic Unity process which attempts to render multiple meshes as if they were a single mesh for optimized graphics performance.
 The technique transforms all of the GameObject vertices on the CPU and groups many similar vertices together.
 More info

 See in Glossary

-|Set this to use Dynamic Batching on your build.|
+|Enable this option to use Dynamic Batching on your build (enabled by default).

-|GPU Skinning||Should DX11/ES3 GPU skinningThe process of binding bone joints to the vertices of a character’s mesh or ‘skin’.
+|GPU Skinning||Enable this option to use DX11/ES3 GPU skinningThe process of binding bone joints to the vertices of a character’s mesh or ‘skin’.
 Performed with an external tool, such as Blender or Autodesk Maya.
 More info

 |BuildThe process of compiling your Project into a format that is ready to run on a specific platform or platforms.
 More info